isradeleon/coraline/README.md

 ## Browser Support

-SocialiteUI is based on [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes).
-With the use of [autoprefixer](https://github.com/postcss/autoprefixer), the framework is compatible with recent versions of:
+The framework is compatible with recent versions of:

 * Firefox
 * Chrome